willpearse/stancon-2024-pglmm/README.md

    c. ...build it from there
 5. Question 2 is all about competition among species.
 Can you fit those models
 6. Question 3 is all about co-evolution among groups (host vs. viruses).
 Can you fit those models?

-*Please remeber that Will leaves an hour before the end, so ask conceptual questions sooner rather than later!*